integrator, open source activist and non-profit tech person. Currently on the Board.

 Who am I?

-I'm a long-time technology and open-source activist, that has worked for a wide range of non-profits and other organisations.
+I'm a long-time technology and open-source activist, who has worked for a wide range of non-profits and other organisations.
 My interests lie in using technology for social progress, and conversely in applying lessons learned from the opensource movement to nonprofits and other social movements.

 I'm currently working for the Clean Clothes Campaign, developing intra- and extranets that use Plone as an enabling technology that allows labour- and human-rights activists to work together more efficiently, across geographical and cultural boundaries.